 The employee organizes brain donations by facilitating communication among parties in the brain donation process (e.g. families, care facilities, hospice staff, pathology specialists, brain bank).
 Employees must be able to work from home with minimal distractions.
 Specific duties include:

-- Maintain online donor case information including all contacts, emails, notes from phone conversations, instructions and other donation-related documents until brain donation is completed.
+- Respond to email and phone inquiries, and counsel families interested in the process of brain donation.
+Maintain online donor case information including all contacts, emails, notes from phone conversations, instructions, and other donation-related documents.

-3. Share with donor families BSN’s request to “Pay it forward” through memorial donations and/or honorary donations to ensure BSN can continue our work.
+- Share with donor families BSN’s request to “Pay it forward” through memorial donations and/or honorary donations to ensure BSN can continue our work.

 - Demonstrated strong communication skills, both via phone, text and email.

-- Strict adherence to donor/family confidentiality.
+- Ability to strictly adhere to policies for donor/family confidentiality.

 - Ability to speak compassionately with families about death and dying.

-- Completion of Associate or Bachelor’s degree.
+- Completion of a Bachelor’s degree.
+(Advanced degrees preferred.)